 Money for tuition, pandemic relief available for students

-PASADENA, Texas — The Fall 2021 semester begins August 23 at San Jacinto College.
+PASADENA, Texas — The fall 2021 semester begins Aug.
+23 at San Jacinto College.

-“We are excited to welcome students back to campus this Fall,” said Jose DeJesusGil, Dean of Enrollment Services.
-“We know that students want options for their learning environment, so we have increased our face-to-face course offerings, but we still have online and hybrid options available.
-We are also increasing our face-to-face opportunities for student services in advising, veterans services, career services, financial aid, counseling and enrollment, and will have more opportunities for students to get involved through our Student Engagement and Activities department.”
+"We are excited to welcome students back to campus this fall," said Jose DeJesusGil, dean of enrollment services.
+"We know students want options for their learning environment, so we have increased our face-to-face course offerings, but we still have online and hybrid options available.
+We are also increasing our face-to-face opportunities for student services in advising, veterans services, career services, financial aid, counseling and enrollment, and will have more opportunities for students to get involved through our student engagement and activities department."

 Student services remain available to all students online for those who wish to connect virtually, regardless of which course modality students select.
 Services include tutoring and advising, on-campus document drop-off, and virtual appointments for things such as admissions, career services, dual credit, financial aid, testing, veterans services, and more.
 Registration for the fall semester is open, and students can register for a class up until the first class meeting.

-San Jacinto College has several funding options available to students as well to help pay for their tuition, books and supplies, and other things such as child care, health care, food and housing.
+San Jacinto College has several funding options available to students as well to help pay for their tuition, books, supplies, and other things such as child care, health care, food, and housing.
 Those options include:

 About San Jacinto College